cinnober/ciguan/CONTRIBUTING.md

 # How to Contribute

-Thank you for wanting to contribute to MsgCodec!
+Thank you for wanting to contribute to Ciguan!
 Here are a few important things you should know about contributing:

  * Large changes, such as API changes, require discussion.
 Please create